 Maintaining a regular exercise schedule can be challenging for everyone, no matter your age.
-However, as we get older, joints and muscles can become more at-risk for inflammation and soreness–and aches and pains can make it harder to want to get moving.
+However, as we get older, joints and muscles can become more at risk for inflammation and soreness, while aches and pains can make it harder to want to get moving.
 We get it — sometimes it just feels good to lounge on the couch!
 But did you know that one of the five major risk factors for developing cardiovascular disease is a sedentary lifestyle?1 Keeping up with a workout routine that makes you feel great can also help to strengthen your heart muscle as well as improve your overall lifestyle.
 By finding an activity that you enjoy, it may be easier to incorporate it into your daily routine.
-Here are 5 different heart-healthy exercises to try at any age:
+Here are five different heart-healthy exercises to try at any age.

 Walking is one of the simplest heart-healthy cardio exercises, and anyone can benefit from a 30-minute brisk walking session a few times per week.4 Walking is the perfect low-impact aerobic exercise for those who want to maintain their muscles as they age.5 Plus, it's a great heart-healthy exercise to enjoy with friends or a partner.
 So, meet a walking buddy at a local park, catch up, and get moving together!

 Hop on a bike for a heart-healthy, high-energy workout that will give your body and mind a quick boost.
-Whether indoors on a stationary bike or outside in the fresh air, this low-impact exercise helps increase the heart rate while strengthening the lower body.6 Another benefit: it’s easy on the joints.7 Plus, it’s a great way to de-stress and relax!
+Whether you’re indoors on a stationary bike or outside in the fresh air, this low-impact exercise helps increase the heart rate while strengthening the lower body.7 Another benefit: It’s easy on the joints.8 Plus, it’s a great way to de-stress and relax!

 Stretching and toning exercises like yoga are ideal for keeping you and your healthy heart strong.
 Gentle stretching can help increase blood circulation throughout your body and can also help improve flexibility.